SwarmBotMC/SwarmBot/CONTRIBUTING.md

 ## Commands

 All commands sent to SwamBot are created from a websocket using JSON message.
-Currently, the only full command implementation is the Kotlin Minecraft mod but any language supporting JSON and WebSockets should be able to control the bots.
+Currently, the only full-command implementation is the Kotlin Minecraft mod, but any language supporting JSON and WebSockets should be able to control the bots.

 ### Format